olivierverdier/vimrc/README.rst

 General Key Bindings
 ''''''''''''''''''''

+``⌁`` denotes the leader key, which is the backslash ``\`` in this configuration.
+You may change it to some other key with ``let mapleader = "<your key here>"``.

-:⌘⇧I: Toggle invisible characters
+:⌁I: Toggle invisible characters
-:⌘⇧N: Toggle line numbers
+:⌁N: Toggle line numbers
-:⌘⇧R: Toggle relative line numbers
+:⌁R: Toggle relative line numbers
 :⌘⇧A: Search with Ack in current working directory :⌘/: Toggle commenting on current/selected lines

-:⌘[:Previous jump position
+:⌘[: Previous jump position
-:⌘]:Next jump position
+:⌘]: Next jump position
 :-: Previous edit position
 :=: Next edit position
 :⌘': Previous spelling error